New Building Of PBM Head Office Call Center Inaugurated - UrduPoint

 New Building Of PBM Head Office Call Center Inaugurated

-Federal Minister for Poverty Alleviation and Social Safety Division, Shazia Marri inaugurated the new building of Pakistan Baitul Mal (PBM) Head Office Call Center during her visit to the department on Thursday

-ISLAMABAD, (UrduPoint / Pakistan Point News - 12th May, 2022 ) :Federal Minister for Poverty Alleviation and Social Safety Division, Shazia Marri inaugurated the new building of Pakistan Baitul Mal (PBM) Head Office Call Center during her visit to the department on Thursday.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 13th May, 2022 ) :Federal Minister for Poverty Alleviation and Social Safety Division, Shazia Marri has inaugurated the new building of Pakistan Baitul Mal (PBM) Head Office Call Center during her visit to the department.

 The federal minister visited the PBM head office where she was given a detailed briefing on the ongoing projects of the department.